Explore the revolutionary trading strategies of a leading quantitative firm that leverages data analysis and algorithms for exceptional returns.

 • Strategy Development: Develop rule-based strategies that outline entry and exit points, position sizes, and risk-management guidelines.

-• Testing Environment: Use backtesting and forward testing to evaluate strategies under various market conditions.
+• Testing Environment: Use backtesting, forward testing, and paper trading to evaluate strategies under various market conditions.

 Combining AI and Human Input